snowplow/snowplowanalytics.com/_posts/2018-09-17-indicative-relay-marketing-piece/index.md

 <h2 id="get started">Get started with Snowplow and Indicative</h2>

-Snowplow Insights customers who want to see how powerful Indicative is for themselves can easily set up the integration following these steps:
+Snowplow Insights customers who want to see how powerful Indicative is for themselves can easily set up the integration following our [setup guide][snowplow-doc].
-1. Create an [Indicative account][indicative-landing]
-2. Copy your Indicative API key
-3. Follow our [setup guide][snowplow-doc]
-4. Select Indicative

 If you’re new to Snowplow and Indicative and would like to better understand how both technologies work together to provide you with unparalleled control and flexibility to work with your event data, [get in touch][demo] to see the integration in action.